eshwen/macOS-setup/docs/programs/homebrew.md

 ## Installation

-Install Homebrew with the instructions at <https://brew.sh/>.
-This should also install the XCode Command Line Tools which is useful for software development.(1)
+Install Homebrew with the instructions at <https://brew.sh/>.(1) This should also install the XCode Command Line Tools which is useful for software development.(2)
 { .annotate }

+1. You may need to manually add the Homebrew executable to your `PATH`.
+See [cli.md/#zshrc](./cli.md/#zshrc)
-1. The manpage is at <https://docs.brew.sh/Manpage>, containing a bunch of useful commands like `autoremove` (to remove unused dependencies).
+2. The manpage is at <https://docs.brew.sh/Manpage>, containing a bunch of useful commands like `autoremove` (to remove unused dependencies).

 ## Useful CLI utilities